Korandje language: Nouns

 While the morphemes involved are clearly of Berber origin, the details of this system differ from any one attested Berber language, and this plural is extended to at least one item of Songhay origin, tsạṛə̣w "spoon" > tsiṛạwən.
 Some Arabic loans similarly retain Arabic plurals.

 The possessive is expressed by the particle n, with the possessor preceding the possessed:

 Numbers

 The only non-Arabic numbers in normal use are a-ffu "one", inka "two", and inẓa "three".
 There also exist "cryptic" (argot) and children's counting systems.
-The syntax of numerals in the noun phrases is complicated.
+The syntax of numerals in noun phrases is complicated.